365 day money back guarantee

 Supplementation iconSupplementation Jul 17, 2024 Medically reviewed by

-10 min read
+11 min read

 Citations

-10 citations
+15 citations

 Before diving into expiration details, let’s appreciate why creatine is so great.
 It’s like a power boost for your body, helping you push further.
 While creatine is in many foods, taking supplements ensures you’re getting enough for maximum gains.
+For those looking to elevate their routine even further, combining creatine with a muscle gain stack can optimize results.
+And if you’re also managing a fasting regimen, our intermittent fasting calculator can help you align your supplement timing with your fasting goals.

 Just like many regular nutritious foods, creatine has an expiration date.
 In this article, we will explore the length of creatine shelf life, what to do if it expires and how to keep creatine as fresh as possible.